ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Journal/How Different Personalities Motivate Themselves.md

 ---

 Deborah motivates herself by saying, "I'm worthwhile."
-It makes her happy, and happiness gets her moving.
+It makes her happy, and [[Relationship/Men Are Motivated By Challenge, Women Are Motivated By Praise\|happiness gets her moving]].

 I motivate myself by saying, "You're a worthless piece of trash who God would rather be dead than alive.
 Get a job and do something with your life.
 Become someone God doesn't want dead."
 It gives me vision.
 Vision gives me purpose.
 Purpose gets me moving.